cwrc/CWRC-Writer-Dev-Docs/README.md

 ```
 npm run commit
 ```
 which will prompt for various things with which to write the changelog, and will then try to commit.
-This will trigger the husky scripts in precommit, which will run our tests and will confirm our test coverage meets our set limit.
+This will trigger the husky scripts in precommit, which will run our tests and will confirm that our test coverage meets our set limit.